Sansingh1550/liver-transplant-committee-stats--synthetic-data-/README.md

 repo is randomly generated to match the shape of the real dataset, so the statistical methodology can be run and inspected end-to-end without any real patient data.

-**Results produced by this repo carry no clinical meaning** — they reflect patterns (or lack thereof) in randomly generated numbers only.